Auxilia-tech/pyDICOS/README.md

 This project was initiated to enable the usage of DICOS data in machine learning workflows.
 PyDICOS is intended to be a simple python wrapper of Stratovan's C++ [DICOS library](https://www.stratovan.com/products/dicos-toolkit).
 This project relies on [pybind11](https://github.com/pybind/pybind11) to wrap DICOS user-level API to python.
- It depends on numpy to load data in python.
+ It depends on numpy to load data in python and can easily be installed _via_ `pip`.

+This project is unrelated to [pydicom](https://github.com/pydicom/pydicom) in its implementation and contributors, while being similar in its core spirit (enabling python data manipulations).

 ## Scope

  - Provide a pythonized API for the DICOS toolkit
+   - First release : read/write functions, user-level API
+   - Later releases : client/server functions
+   - Module and Tag level APIs are out of scope for now
  - Stay up to date with Stratovan latest releases

 <div align="center">